I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfdriver-createdevice.md

 If the call to <b>CreateDevice</b> is successful, the driver must eventually call the <b>IWDFDevice::Release</b> method.
 Note that the framework has its own reference count on the object.

 For more information, see <a href="https://msdn.microsoft.com/233e3315-3044-42d7-867c-0a9e153eb53b">Adding a Device</a>.

-The following code example shows an implementation of the <a href="https://msdn.microsoft.com/f2953b0d-6745-4804-bcda-47c7ddfb901f">OnDeviceAdd</a> method of the <a href="..\wudfddi\nn-wudfddi-idriverentry.md">IDriverEntry</a> interface.
-The framework calls <b>OnDeviceAdd</b> when a device is added to a computer.

 ## Requirements
 | &nbsp; | &nbsp; |